Skip to content

 Biling account (Payer Account)

-If payer then click Next to proceed with additional steps for payer accounts.
+If payer then click Check and confirm sub-account access and then click Next to proceed with additional steps for payer accounts.
 Payer Acc

 Step 4: Setup CUR and S3 bucket (Payer account only)